-This is a basic course that includes the applications of memory circuits, A/D and D/A converters and RAM and ROM circuits.
-The course provides the student with knowledge of software and hardware applications associated with microprocessor devices.
+This basic course includes the applications of memory circuits, A/D and D/A converters and RAM and ROM circuits.
+The course provides students with knowledge of software and hardware applications associated with microprocessor devices.
 Emphasis is placed on the architecture of the popular 6502, 6800 and 8080 integrated circuit devices.
-The laboratory portion allows the student to use assembler language techniques to program the microprocessor to perform various arithmetic functions and to observe the relationship between the software and hardware aspects of basic microprocessor circuitry.
+The laboratory portion allows students to use assembler language techniques to program the microprocessor to perform various arithmetic functions and to observe the relationship between the software and hardware aspects of basic microprocessor circuitry.
 Experiments in A/D and D/A conversion are also included.
-Prerequisite: ENGM1040.
+Prerequisite: ENGN1040.
+Quarter Credit Hours 6.0